 A Fun Game App for Dreamforce & Elegant UIs

 Salesforce is one of the world’s most innovative companies, and a leader in cloud-based CRM that revolutionized SaaS (Software as a Service).
-Over 150,000 companies user their product today, so was thrilled to get asked to art direct several high profile projects.
+Over 150,000 companies user their product today, so I was thrilled to get asked to be the design lead for several high profile projects.
 Salesforce understands that "a brand is a promise."
 It’s not just about their product, but a culture of promoting customer success and connecting customers with their information.
-Plus, they have a vast library of beautiful brand assets to work with.
-Assets with a visible personality.
+Plus, they have a vast library of beautiful brand assets to work with—assets with a lot of personality.

 It’s with this ethos in mind that I approached each one of the projects.
 Let’s have a look:

 Project Type: Product Design for Dreamforce

 Dreamforce is Salesforce’s annual user conference, where over 175,000 attendees descend upon San Francisco to learn and connect with industry pioneers, thought leaders, and IT professionals.
 So when I was tasked to come up with an concept for their conference game app, I was over the moon!

 The Quest game objective is simple: download the Salesforce Event app to initiate, then scan your mobile phone at five specific points to move along your curated Quest path.
 Each path is tailored to the user’s Salesforce role, such as Admin, Sales, Service, Marketing, Commerce, or IT.
 Once completed, attendees unlock a $50 donation that goes toward equality though education and jobs.
 In addition, participants can pick up a prize at the end.
 Personally, I'd be pretty chuffed to win a pair of limited-edition socks with Codey the bear on them.